eliaspoylio/name_app/README.md

 # Simple Express REST API and some data manipulation with React

 ## REST API
 Express API is written in [server.js](https://github.com/eliaspoylio/name_app/blob/master/server.js).
-You can start with:
+You can start it with:
 ```
 node .\server.js
 ```